The 3D Lyman-$\alpha$ Forest Power Spectrum from eBOSS DR16: The 3D power spectrum estimator

 \section{The 3D power spectrum estimator}

 In cosmological data analysis, one typically employs data compression, both to reduce the size of the data vector to a computationally manageable level and average over stochastic fluctuations.
-The particular compression statistic is specific to the problem at hand; for \Lya, one typically uses the 2PCF or the one-dimensional power spectrum along the line-of-sight \citep[e.g.,][]{Slosar2013, Busca:2013, dMdB:2020}.
+The particular compression statistic is specific to the problem at hand; for \Lya, one typically uses the 2PCF or the one-dimensional power spectrum along the line-of-sight \citep[e.g.,][]{Slosar2013, Busca:2013, PYB13, 2023MNRAS.526.5118R, 2024MNRAS.tmp..176K}.
 Here, we compress the large number of \Lya forest spectra instead into the 3D power spectrum,\footnote{Throughout the paper, we use the following notation: $\Hat{P}(k)$ are 3D power spectra measured on the data.
 Theory spectra are denoted by $P(k)$ which, when convolved with the window matrix, are labeled $\Tilde{P}(k)$.
-The multipoles of the power spectra are denoted by the subscript $\ell$, \ie, $P_{\ell}(k)$.} paving the way for future full-shape cosmological analyses of eBOSS data (and beyond).
+The multipoles of the power spectra are denoted by the subscript $\ell$, \ie, $P_{\ell}(k)$.} paving the way for future full-shape cosmological analyses in Fourier space of eBOSS data (and beyond).\footnote{For a compressed full-shape analysis in configuration space, see, e.g.,~\cite{Cuceu:2023}.}

-Usually, \Lya summary statistics are computed using quadratic maximum likelihood \citep[e.g.,][]{PYB13, NaimQMLE2020} or FFT-based algorithms \citep[e.g.,][]{McDonald06, PYB13, Chabanier:2019}; in this work, we instead make use of configuration space pair-count estimators, following the \texttt{HIPSTER} algorithm of \citep{Philcox2020, Philcox:2021}.
+Usually, \Lya summary statistics are computed using quadratic maximum likelihood \citep[e.g.,][]{McDonald06, NaimQMLE2020} or FFT-based algorithms \citep[e.g.,][]{PYB13, Chabanier:2019}; in this work, we instead make use of configuration space pair-count estimators, following the \texttt{HIPSTER} algorithm of \citep{Philcox2020, Philcox:2021}.
 These were originally introduced in the context of the small-scale galaxy power spectrum and bispectrum, and translate well to our problem, given the sparse (dense) sampling of pixels transverse to (along) the line-of-sight, which typically leads to aliasing for FFT-based methods.
 As we discuss below, \texttt{HIPSTER} estimates spectra by summing pairs of points in configuration space, weighted by $\exp{(i\mat{k}\cdot \mat{r}_{ij})}$, for wave vector $\mat{k}$ and pair separation by $\mat{r}_{ij}\equiv\mat{r}_{i}-\mat{r}_{j}$.

 Given some data field $D(\mat{x})$ (encoding \Lya fluctuations or galaxy overdensities, with some weighting), the (pseudo-)power spectrum is defined as a Fourier-transform of the two-point function $DD$: